paritytech/polkadot/roadmap/implementers-guide/src/messaging.md

 Further details can be found at the [W3F research website](https://research.web3.foundation/en/latest/polkadot/XCMP.html) and [this blogpost](https://medium.com/web3foundation/polkadots-messaging-scheme-b1ec560908b7).

 HRMP (Horizontally Relay-routed Message Passing) is a stop gap that predates XCMP.
-A horizontal message is initiated by the sender parachain by placing a horizontal message in the candidate.
-Horizontal messages are not dissimilar to upward messages, with the exception that horizontal messages specify the recipient chain where they are routed to.
+Semantically, it mimics XCMP's interface.
+The crucial difference from XCMP though is that all the messages are stored in the relay-chain storage.
+That makes things simple but at the same time that makes HRMP more demanding in terms of resources thus making it more expensive.

+Once XCMP is available we expect to retire HRMP.